 Made popular by the full length movie, How to Train your Dragon is chronicle the adventures and misadventures as Hiccup tried to pass the Viking initiation test by capturing a Dragon.

 He comes to find out that dragons aren’t all bad but has to change the village’s mind about them.
-The book has many to follow after it but is a classic story your kids will love.
+The story is prefect and has many to follow after it but is a classic story your kids will love.
 This book is also narrated by David Tennant!

 Journey to the Center of the Earth by Jules Verne